“I can’t smell my coffee” was followed later in the day by “This ketchup tastes awful!”

 No, please let it not be so!

-We’d been lucky enough to avoid COVID this whole year, so why now?
+We’d been lucky enough to avoid COVID this whole year – why now?

-Why just days before Christmas, when we’d been planning a beautiful gathering with our family and surprise visitors, our daughter-in-laws parents from Canada, who have not been able to be with Jennifer and Collin for a full year because of this terrible pandemic.
+Why just days before Christmas with plans for a beautiful gathering with our family and surprise visitors, our daughter-in-law’s parents from Canada, who have not been able to be with Jennifer and Collin for a full year because of this terrible pandemic.

-But Marina’s symptoms and fever, along with test results a few days later, confirmed that she did have this illness that’s still running rampant and our best-laid plans were turned upside down.
+But our daughter’s symptoms and fever, along with test results a few days later, confirmed that she did indeed have the illness that’s still running rampant, and our best-laid plans were turned upside down.

-After we felt all the feelings and worked through the sadness and setback of knowing that our celebration wasn’t going to look how we’d dreamed and conspired, we were ultimately left, once again, with an abundance of gratitude that the Lord’s provisions, despite our own meager, shortsighted wishes and wants, are preeminent, and He always knows what’s best.
+After we felt all the feelings and worked through the sadness of knowing our celebration wasn’t going to look how we’d dreamed and conspired, we were ultimately left, once again, with an abundance of gratitude that the Lord’s provisions, despite our own meager, shortsighted wants, are preeminent, and he always knows what’s best.

-He sometimes allows his children to experience burning disappointment and difficulty because he’s a wise, all-knowing, protective Father and his plans are so much greater.
+He sometimes allows His children to experience burning disappointment or difficulty because he’s a wise, all-knowing, protective Father and his plans are so much greater.

 No matter what you or I may be struggling with, God uses each situation to grow our character, increase our faith, and further his Kingdom.

-It’s effortless to get caught up in the drama that living on this globe encompasses, with the constant barrage of information and communication that’s flashed before us from sun up ‘til sun down.
+It’s effortless to get caught up in the drama that living on this globe encompasses, with the constant barrage of information and communication that’s flashed before us from sun up until sun down.

-It requires intentionality, though, to remove ourselves from the crossfire and establish quiet, daily time with our Heavenly Father.
+It requires intentionality to remove ourselves from the crossfire and establish quiet, daily time with our Heavenly Father.

-It’s in those heart to heart conversations that we reset our ambitions and aspirations to match those of the maker of heaven and earth.
+It’s in those heart to heart conversations that we reset our aspirations and ambitions to match those of the maker of heaven and earth.

 He can grant us supernatural peace in our souls.

-Regardless of where we live, what we do, and what we’re up against, the Lord can give us discernment to know what’s ours to undertake and, also, what’s ours to accept as an outcome that which may very well be in opposition to our desire.
+Regardless of where we live, what we do, and what we’re up against, the Lord can give us discernment to know what’s ours to undertake and, also, what’s ours to accept as an outcome which might very well be in opposition to our desire.

 Nothing happens without His permission and for that we’re blessed.

-Most importantly, He calls us to be a light in this gloomy world.
+Most importantly, He calls us to be a light in this harsh world.

 Like a brightly lit Christmas tree that ignites the darkness, we’re called to illuminate the love of our Savior to a hurting people.

-Yes, we’re discouraged by the way life has been unfolding and may want to cry, moan, yell and rage, but we are to realign our minds with God’s and be His light.
+Yes, we’re discouraged by the way life has been unfolding and may want to cry, moan, yell and rage, but we’re to realign our minds with God’s and be His light.